vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Blood in the Alleys.md

 #Case Is vengeance the same as justice?
 Where is the line drawn between right and wrong?
-Between good and evil
+Between good and evil?